 Most composite wood manufacturers produce zero waste, or even better are ‘carbon negative’.
 We have all heard about zero waste, but what do these terms really mean?

 Zero waste means that nothing in the manufacturing process is thrown away to be put into landfill, incinerators or the ocean and that no water waste is created.
 Everything is either used or put back into the process to be recycled.

-Carbon negative means that the manufacturing process of a product actually removes carbon dioxide from the atmosphere rather than adding to it, creating a carbon negative product.
+Carbon negative means that the manufacturing process of a product actually removes carbon dioxide from the atmosphere rather than adding to it.
+This means they are creating a carbon negative product.

-So there we have it, this is our comparison between hardwood and composite wood decking.
+So there we have it, this is our comparison of hardwood vs composite wood decking.
 If you are still unsure or have any questions, feel free to contact us.